freetzing/relay/README.md

 ### API Draft
 below you can find a first drat of the Fritzing API.
-How you can program a new fritzing blink.
+How you can program a new fritzing blink. (just an api draft of an upcoming implementation)
 ```js
 // create a new fritzing project
 proj = new Fritzing()